-We note that, although the ISM surveys of manufacturing and non-manufacturing have longer back-histories than the S&P Global PMI data, the latter offer benefits in terms of earlier publication and higher correlations with comparable official data, as well as exhibiting lower volatility (providing clearer signals of turning points in key economic metrics) and providing greater insights into both sub-sector level economic trends and trends by company size.
+We note that, although the ISM surveys of manufacturing and non-manufacturing have longer back-histories than the S&P Global PMI data, the latter offer benefits in terms of earlier publication and higher correlations with comparable official data, as well as exhibiting lower volatility (providing clearer signals of turning points in key economic metrics) and providing greater insights into sub-sector level economic trends.
 These advantages of the S&P Global PMI can be traced to larger survey sample sizes and the use of a more advanced and widely used methodology than adopted by the ISM.